michael-cannon/wordpress-starter-premium/README.md

 * You can clone the GitHub repository: https://github.com/michael-cannon/wordpress-starter.git
 * Download it directly as a ZIP file: https://github.com/michael-cannon/wordpress-starter/archive/master.zip

-This will download the latest development version of WordPress Starter Premium by Michael Cannon.
+This will download the latest development version of WordPress Starter Premium.
 While this version is usually stable, it is not recommended for use in a production environment.

 ## Bugs